isabellebodner/BIS15W2024_ibodner/README.md

 # BIS15W2024_ibodner
-Hello!
-This is my repository for BIS 15L at UC Davis!
+Welcome to my Github page!
+This is my repository for the Data Science for Biologists course at UC Davis taken Winter 2024!
+It includes both my in class work and homework completed for the class.
 # Homework
 Keeping homeworks in homework folder!
 # Contact Information